Tick Season is here! 🕷🌷

 ICK FACTOR

-In addition to the above, there is the added “ick” factor of having a little blood-sucker attached to your fur child!
+In addition to the above, there is the added “ick” factor of having a little blood-sucker attached to your furry family member!

 Do You Test Ticks for Lyme Disease?